The mission of the Messiah, 1:5-9:50

 The Sinai covenant contained the following elements:

-The Great Sermon, as a restatement of the covenant agreement between God and his people, follows this format.
+The Great Sermon, as a restatement / renewal of the covenant agreement between God and his people, follows this format.
 This time Jesus declares the agreement.

-Following the declaration that the disciples are in a state of grace, Jesus explains the central demand of neighborly law, namely, to love unreasonably, v27-38.
-In typical fashion, Jesus expounds the law of love in the terms of an ideal and in so doing reveals the true function of the law, along with its ancillary function, functions which the apostle Paul would later expound in more detail these functions of the law, particularly in his letter to the Galatians.
-The functions are: to expose sin and thus drive the sinner to God for mercy, and to serve as a guide to the life of the forgiven sinner.
-Some argue for a third function, namely, to restrain evil, but this view is not well supported.
+Following the declaration that the disciples are in a state of grace, Jesus explains the central demand of neighbourly law, namely, to love unreasonably, v27-38.
+In typical fashion, Jesus expounds the law of love in the terms of an ideal, and in so doing, he reveals the true function of the law, and this along with its ancillary function.
+Paul, the exegete of Jesus, will later expound in more detail these functions of the law, particularly in his letter to the Galatians and Romans.

-Since the primary function of the law is to expose our corruption and fix us firmly to the foot of the cross, Jesus goes on to produce the evidence that all have indeed sinned, that their righteousness is but filthy rags, such that, apart from the righteousness of Christ, we stand under the curse of the law.
+Since the primary function of the law is to expose our corruption and fix us firmly to the foot of the cross, Jesus goes on to produce the evidence that we are all flawed, that our righteousness is but filthy rags, such that, apart from the righteousness of Christ, we stand under the curse of the law.
 He does this in three teaching parables:

 • The tendency to judge others evidences a desire to hide our own sin and so affirm our own self-righteousness, v39-42.

-• Like the fruit of a tree, our own sinful behavior cannot be denied and thus serves as an evidence of our sinful condition, v43-45.
+• Like the fruit of a tree, our own sinful behaviour cannot be denied and thus, serves as an evidence of our natural state of corruption, v43-45.

-• Finally, the reality is that we have all built our house on the sand and so face disaster because we have all heard God's command to love, but have not acted on it, v46-49.
+• Finally, the reality is that day-by-day we build our house on the sand and so face disaster, we hear God's command to love, but rarely act on it, v46-49.

 This particular understanding of the function of the law, revealed by Christ in the Great Sermon, is taken up by Paul.
 As we know, Paul claims his gospel did not come to him via the other apostles, but rather directly from Christ.
 When it comes to the law, Paul makes the point that "the law was put in charge to lead us to Christ that we might be justified by faith", Gal.3:24.

-So, Jesus is not into giving us a more demanding version of the law to obey so that our righteousness might exceed that of the Scribes and the Pharisees, but rather he is into exposing the true nature of God's perfect demands so that they might drive us to the foot of the cross where we will find a righteousness given as a gift of grace through faith.
+So, Jesus is not into giving us a more demanding version of the law to obey so that our righteousness might exceed that of the Scribes and the Pharisees, but rather he is into exposing the true nature of God's perfect demands so that the law might fix us firmly at the foot of the cross where we find a righteousness as a gift of grace through faith.
 It is only "in Christ" that our righteousness will exceed that of the Scribes and the Pharisees and so enable us to "enter the kingdom of heaven."

 This is not to say that Jesus' teaching on the law does not serve a secondary ethical function; it does indeed push us toward the person we already are in Christ.
-At this point Jeremias is right when he says that the sermon is an invitation to manifest unconditional love and non judgmental acceptance in the power of the indwelling Spirit of Christ.
+It is at this point where the sermon is an invitation to manifest unconditional love and non-judgmental acceptance in the power of the indwelling Spirit of Christ, so Jeremias.
 The Great Sermon presents ideals that give direction to the renewing work of the Spirit within.
-Yet, this is only a secondary purpose; Jesus' prime purpose is to identify the true condition of humanity.
-We have all built a house doomed to destruction.
+Yet, this is only a secondary purpose; Jesus' prime purpose is to identify the true condition of our humanity, that left to ourselves we build a house doomed to destruction.
 To survive the great crash, our only hope lies in the rock-founded home of the one perfect man.

-It is also worth noting that Jesus' rather lateral methodology is evident throughout his teaching ministry.
-The kingdom parables are perfect examples of his "riddle" approach.
-Jesus teaches in mysteries to cloud the sight of those who claim to see, but at the same time open the way to those who want to see, Matt.13:10-17.
-The parable of the Good Samaritan is a perfect example of Jesus' use of the "riddle" in his teaching on the law.
-The point of the story is not to encourage us to be "good sams", but rather to show us that we aren't "good sams."
+The apostle Paul, as the exegete of Jesus, systematically explains the law-grace conundrum, but none-the-less, Jesus does have more to say on the issue.
+The episodes of the Rich Young Ruler, 18:18-30, and The Parable of the Good Samaritan, 10:25-37, are particularly insightful.
+In the Parable of the Good Samaritan, for example, the point of the story is not to encourage us to be "good Sams", but rather to show us that we aren't "good Sams."
 The lawyer thought that his attention to the law confirmed / maintained his status in the kingdom.
-If he was truly seeking, rather than just testing, then the parable would have clearly shown him where he stood.
-Who can be neighborly as the good Samaritan was neighborly?
+If he was truly seeking, rather than just testing, then the parable clearly reveals where he stands with respect to righteousness.
+Who can be neighbourly as the good Samaritan was neighbourly?
 Of course, no one!
-The Great Sermon makes the same point, and thus, for those with eyes to see, teaches us that grace transcends law.
+The law reminds us, just in case we forget, that grace is all.